xzong0619/Breast-Cancer-Detection/README.md

 # Predicting invasive ductal carcinoma (IDC) in tissue slices
-## Motivation & Background
+## Motivation
-Invasive Ductal Carcinoma (IDC) is a type of cancer that develops in a milk duct and invades the fibrous or fatty breast tissue outside the duct.
-It is the most common form of breast cancer forming 80% of all breast cancer diagnoses.
-Histology is the study of the microscropic structure of tissues.
+Breast cancer is the most common form of cancer in women, and invasive ductal carcinoma (IDC) is the most common form of breast cancer.
+It develops in a milk duct and invades the fibrous or fatty breast tissue outside the duct.
+Accurately identifying and categorizing breast cancer subtypes is an important clinical task, and automated methods can be used to save time and reduce error.

 ## Dataset Description
 - 279 patients
-- 277,524 image patches of size 50*50 extracted from 162 whole mount slide images of breast cancer speciemens scanned at 40x.
+- 277,524 image patches of 50*50 pixel RGB extracted from 162 whole mount slide images of breast cancer speciemens scanned at 40x.
 198,738 IDC negative and 78,786 IDC positive.

+## Goal

 ## Refereces